-Peer group performance is monitored by comparing the Company with the 14 investment companies making up the UK All Companies sector.
-As at 30 September 2018, in NAV total return terms, the Company was ranked 12th in its sector over one year, 12th over three years and 8th over five years (source: JPMorgan Cazenove).
+Peer group performance is monitored by comparing the Company with the 13 investment companies making up the UK All Companies sector.
+As at 30 September 2019, in NAV total return terms, the Company was ranked 5th in its sector over one year, 11th over three years and 9th over five years (source: JPMorgan Cazenove).
 The Board also compares the Company to a bespoke list of investment companies which the Board considers to be its nearest peers.

-The Company's shares traded at a discount relative to NAV (with debt at fair value) through the year, as shown in the following graph.
-The discount at the year end was 12.3%.

-Although the board has the authority to buy back shares, it has preferred not to do so.
-The Board believes that there is mixed evidence on whether buybacks will actually close the discount if an investment style is out of favour.
-The Board is cognisant that the Company's shares are likely to trade on a relatively wide discount until there is more certainty around the macro backdrop and in particular the UK's exit from the European Union.
+The Company's shares traded at a discount relative to NAV (with debt at market value) through the year, as shown in the following graph.
+The discount at the year end was 17.3%.
+The Company's shares are likely to trade on a relatively wide discount until there is more certainty around the macro economic backdrop and in particular the UK's exit from the European Union.